-What is the definition of a disability?
+What Is the Definition of a Disability?

-The US Social Security Administration (SSA) uses a five-step sequential process to determine if you have a qualifying disability.
-The SSA typically considers someone disabled if:
+The U.S. Social Security Administration (SSA) uses a five-step sequential process to determine if you have a qualifying disability.

-- You cannot do work that you did before;
+- You cannot perform the basic standard of work that you did before

-- You cannot adjust to other work because of your medical condition(s);
+- You cannot adjust to other work because of your medical condition(s)

-- Your disability has lasted or is expected to last for at least one year or will result in death.
+- Your disability has lasted or is expected to last for at least one year or will result in death

-It is also important to note that Social Security pays only for total disability, and no benefits are payable for partial disability or for short-term disability.
+It is also important to note that Social Security pays only for total disability, and no benefits are payable for partial disability or short-term disability.

-How do I apply for Social Security disability benefits?
+How Do I Apply for Social Security Disability Benefits?

 There are three ways you can apply for disability benefits in Oklahoma.
-You can:

 - Apply in person at your local Social Security office